rajikaimal/flux-cli/CONTRIBUTING.md

 # Contributing to flux-cli

 ## Pull Requests
-Pull requests are actively welcome.
+Pull requests are always welcome.

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests